-The need to hire more QA testers subsides, and the budget allocated for development and testing need not multiply.
+The need to hire more QA testers subsides and the budget allocated for development and testing need not multiply.

 In addition, as you wouldn’t need to hire more people, the managing process also becomes easier and smoother.
 As bug reports keep rolling onto your dashboard, you don’t need to arrange Skype or Zoom calls to arrange the next sprint, accounting to the time zones and conditions of each and every tester on your team.

 Buglance testers provide access to testing on more than 10,000 devices.
-You can pre-select the range of devices you would like to run the tests on, and not bother by arranging availability of such devices to your QA team.
+You can pre-select the range of devices you would like to run the tests on, and not bother by arranging the availability of such devices to your QA team.
 This way, Buglance can also help you get rid of the bottlenecks that in-house testing and limited resources create.

 One of the main characteristics of crowdtesting is that it is performed by real users.
-Focus groups might not be an option for the duration of lockdowns, however it is possible to get feedback from users by crowdtesting.
+Focus groups might not be an option for the duration of lockdowns, however, it is possible to get feedback from users by crowdtesting.